 Kathryn is a Senior Research Fellow leading a program of research in hyperacusis at the NIHR Nottingham Biomedical Research Centre (BRC).
-Kathryn studied at Nottingham Trent University achieving a first class BSc (Hons) degree in Psychology, before moving to the University of Nottingham and Nottingham Hearing BRU to complete a PhD in tinnitus etiology and management.
+Kathryn studied at Nottingham Trent University achieving a first class BSc (Hons) degree in Psychology, before moving to the University of Nottingham and Nottingham BRC (previous BRU) to complete a PhD in tinnitus etiology and management.
 The PhD focused on the underpinning methodology involved in the measurement of tinnitus, critically evaluating the quality of current recommended tinnitus questionnaires and validating the newly developed Tinnitus Functional Index as a diagnostic and outcome measure for use in research and clinical practice in the UK.
 During her studies, she successfully obtained an NIHR exchange scheme grant to develop her skills and training in Rasch analysis, a modern approach to evaluating questionnaires, working with experts from Leeds Psychometric laboratory.
 Since then she has continued to work with in tinnitus research specifically standardising outcomes measurements in tinnitus and hyperacusis and identifying the research priorities for hyperacusis through a James Lind Alliance Priority Setting Partnership.
 Kathryn has and continues to actively involve with patients and healthcare professionals across Europe to develop and conduct her research.
 She is also supervising PhD student projects in the development of measurement tools for hyperacusis and tinnitus.

-Kathryn has experience and expertise in psychology and healthcare, particularly in tinnitus and hyperacusis assessments.
+Kathryn has experience and expertise in psychology and healthcare, particularly in tinnitus and hyperacusis assessments and management.

 She has valuable skills in both quantitative and qualitative research.
 She has knowledge and experience of applying quantitative statistics and supporting and teaching students from basic statistics to more advance statistics, such as regressions, structural equation modeling and psychometrics in particular classical approaches using confirmatory factor analysis, test-rest reliability and responsiveness analysis and more modern approaches using Rasch analysis.
-She has experience in conducting and analysing qualitative interviews and conducting document analysis using thematic and content analysis approaches.
-Through these experiences, she gained valuable knowledge on using different statistical software programs, including SPSS, AMOS, Mplus and RUMM software.
+Kathryn has experience in conducting and analysing qualitative interviews and conducting document analysis using thematic and content analysis approaches.
+Through these experiences, she gained valuable knowledge on using different statistical software programs, including SPSS, NVivo, AMOS, Mplus, R and RUMM software.

 KATHRYN FACKRELL, ISKRA POTGIETER, GIRIRAJ S SHEKHAWAT, DAVID M BAGULEY, MAGDALENA SEREDA and DEREK J HOARE, 2017.
 Clinical interventions for hyperacusis in adults: a scoping review to assess the current position and determine priorities for research Biomed Research International.
 2017, article ID 2723715